 Departmental computing systems include around 750 Dell computers, 140 Lenovos, 130 IBMs, 70 Suns (in the BASS supercomputer), 110 Macs, plus about 70 other computers.

-The Computer Science Department’s Computer Services Recharge Center provides a wide variety of services for its users.
+The Computer Science Department’s Computer Services (CS2) provides a wide variety of services for its users.
 Most of these services are either unavailable from ITS or only available on a fee for service basis.
-Even when services are available from ITS, the CSRC provides a substantially greater level of service and customization to meet the department’s specialized research and education needs.
+Even when services are available from ITS, Computer Services provides a substantially greater level of service and customization to meet the department’s specialized research and education needs.
 Examples of services that go far beyond what is available to other campus employees are given below.

 7X24 emergency support